Castux/SnakeEyes/docs.md

 - `average`: the average or expectation of the die
 - `stdev`: the standard deviation
+- `median`: the median
+- `madm`: the median absolute deviation from the median

 Fields `lte` and `gte` are omitted for boolean dice, and the `outcomes` table is not sorted, since booleans cannot be ordered.